 Welcome to the Sophia Project

 This website is a canvas in which I, Dan Craig Morse, am working with the light and shadows of a mystery tale.
-For much of my adult life, I have been tracking the mostly forgotten story of an enigmatic figure known as Sophia where I have traversed through the swamps of my own unconsciousness, periodically catching vistas of a new world of immense joy, and always returning home to myself where, strangely, I wonder if this was where her hidden treasures were located all along.
+For much of my adult life, I have been tracking the mostly forgotten story of an enigmatic figure known as Sophia where I have traversed through the swamps of my own unconsciousness, periodically catching vistas of a new world of immense joy.

 This story weaves through pages of early Christian manuscripts and dips into modern tales of strange alien beings.
 The Sophia Project tracks a story of tragedy and beauty, suffering and ecstasy.
 It speaks of ancient times, when great emanations of light and brilliant beings filled the heavens.
 This is also an investigation into our current age of transition where the Mythos of Sophia is like a guiding cairn that beckons us onward across rocky uncharted territory.